A few years ago, the American Heart Association and the American College of Cardiology released new scientific guidelines for blood pressure.

 That’s why I’ve decided to join Omron Healthcare’s Going for Zero Challenge.

-Omron Healthcare, the global leader and number one doctor and pharmacist recommended brand in personal blood pressure monitors, is engaging a national campaign to raise awareness of the importance of knowing your blood pressure.
+Omron Healthcare, the global leader and number one doctor and pharmacist-recommended brand in personal blood pressure monitors, is engaging in a national campaign to raise awareness of the importance of knowing your blood pressure.

 Their goal is zero heart attacks and zero strokes.

 Over the next ninety days, I will regularly measure my blood pressure with the Omron EVOLV and track the results.
-Based on my last blood pressure check, I realize that I need to make some lifestyle adjustments to reduce my blood pressure.
+Based on my last blood pressure check, I realized I needed to make some lifestyle adjustments to reduce my blood pressure.
 My personal goals include:

 Like me, over 30 million Americans have also moved into the hypertensive range, as it’s now defined and many do not even know it.